 The Cornell Council for the Arts (CCA) is a university-wide cultural organization that provides a platform for the creation of and public discourse on the contemporary arts on campus.
-Through our annual grant program, exhibitions, public talks, artist residencies, special projects and student awards, the CCA promotes interdisciplinary, collaborative, and experimental artistic forms in order to inspire innovative and challenging projects by students, faculty, departments and programs from all disciplines.
+Through our annual grant program, exhibitions, public talks, artist residencies, special projects, and student awards, CCA promotes interdisciplinary, collaborative, and experimental artistic forms to inspire innovative and challenging projects by students, faculty, departments, and programs from all disciplines.

 116 W Sibley Hall

 Cornell University hosts a Festival of the Contemporary Arts, a university-wide collaboration aiming to showcase the interdisciplinary nature of the arts community at Cornell.
 This festival sets the stage for the creation of a permanent committee.

 James McConkey, Goldwin Smith Professor of English Literature, establishes the Committee on the Creative and Performing Arts (CCPA).
 Each creative arts department is represented and contributes to a shared mission of enhancing the cultural environment of the university and the visibility of the arts on campus.

 CCPA receives a budgetary increase to $16,000 a year.
 The committee is tasked with supporting the performing arts, providing individual grants to artists, and funding larger collaborative arts projects on campus.

 CCPA presents a case for adequate facilities for the performing arts.
 Cornell initiates a capital campaign for a theatre arts building, resulting in the creation of the Schwartz Center for the Performing Arts in Collegetown.

 CCPA becomes the Cornell Council for the Arts (CCA) and dramatically expands its programming to include visiting artists-in-residence at Cornell.